-That doesn’t look great: five disappointingly non-positive,16 two spankings for back pain and osteoarthritis, and just the one clearly positive review out of seven (which is also one of the oldest and perhaps the least picky).17
+That doesn’t look great: five disappointingly non-positive,19 two spankings for back pain and osteoarthritis, and just the one clearly positive review out of seven (which is also one of the oldest and perhaps the least picky).20

-That kind of talk is often a red flag,19 But sometimes it’s fair, and this might be one of those times.
+That kind of talk is often a red flag,22 especially when the same researchers have also argued that there is probably a “strong placebo component” with TENS.23 But sometimes it’s fair, and this might be one of those times.
 Maybe science hasn’t asked the right questions yet.
 Despite the messy evidence, Vance et al. believe that “both high-frequency and low-frequency TENS have been shown to provide analgesia specifically when applied at a strong, non-painful intensity.”

 The reason it might work is probably the same reason it can only work so well.

 Pain is completely controlled by an overprotective brain that likes to sound the alarm too loudly, too often, regardless of what’s actually going on in tissues.
-This makes most kinds of pain partially and briefly treatable with tricks and hacks.20 Unfortunately, your brain is stubborn and it’s hard to convince it to shut up about pain completely — short of knocking it out, which is why anaesthesia is the only truly effective analgesia.
+This means that most kinds of chronic pain are partially and briefly treatable with tricks and hacks and virtually any novel stimulation.24 Unfortunately, your brain is stubborn and it’s hard to convince it to shut up about pain completely — short of knocking it out, which is why anaesthesia is the only truly effective analgesia.